Image Credit: science photo/Shutterstock.com

-Examples of robots that were introduced in the early 2000s for the purpose of care includes ASIMO and Twendy-One – both sophisticated to a degree that allows these systems to adapt to and hold objects or humans and are tactile enough to respond to physical contact with a human.
-One recent example of a prototype for lifting elderly patients with limited mobility is the intuitively operated Medirobot, a design collaboration between TaipeI Municipal Yan Ming and Pilotfish in Taipei and Munich.
+Examples of robots that were introduced in the early 2000s for the purpose of care include ASIMO and Twendy-One – both sophisticated to a degree that allows these systems to adapt to and hold objects or humans and are tactile enough to respond to physical contact with a human.
+Another example of a classic prototype for lifting elderly patients with limited mobility is Medirobot, a design collaboration between TaipeI Municipal Yan Ming and Pilotfish in Taipei and Munich.
 The device has been designed to move patients without the requirement of additional equipment.
 These innovations have inspired researchers to develop medical robots to aid in surgery, diagnosis, and treatment.
 In 2018, there has been an increase in the utility of robotics in healthcare and caregiving, particularly targeting the inflating elderly population by means of assisting in occupational or functional tasks.

-At present, care-giving services involve the use of a human care provider to help manage an elderly person’s medication regimen and their wellbeing.
-Having a robot attempt preparation of medication for an elderly person in its care will not be possible until such robots have been manipulated, fine-tuned and capable of performing a task that requires the utmost attention to detail.
+Care-giving services traditionally involve the use of a human care provider to help manage an elderly person’s medication regimen and well-being.
+Having a robot attempt the preparation of medication for an elderly person in its care will not be possible until such robots have been manipulated, fine-tuned, and made capable of performing tasks that require the utmost attention to detail.

-It is quite obvious that one of the main advantages in using care-giving robots is the independence and flexibility that a dependent elderly person may feel and experience, which would lift the feeling of being a burden on another human being.
+The most relevant advantage of using care-giving robots is the independence and flexibility that a dependent elderly person may feel and experience, which would ultimately resolve the feeling of being burdensome to another human being.

-Though it may be one achievement in building a robot that is intuitive, tactile and advanced enough to mirror the actions and commands of a human, it is quite another challenge in encouraging the human to engage interaction with a machine.
-Dr. Alexander Libin, Scientific Director of Simulation Research from the Medstar Health Research Institute, argues that there is the need for robot technology to better recognize verbal and non-verbal cues.
-This also demonstrates the need to address how to tune a human to adapt better to robots and to trust that a mechanical device will be reliable in providing adequate care.
-It has also been suggested by Dr. Alexander Libin that touch sensors may help create a system that is more comfortable for the elderly to interact with.
+Though it may be one achievement in building a robot that is intuitive, tactile, and advanced enough to mirror the actions and commands of a human, it is another challenge to encourage humans to interact with a machine.
+Dr. Alexander Libin, Scientific Director of Simulation Research from the Medstar Health Research Institute, argues that there is a need for robot technology to better recognize verbal and non-verbal cues.
+This also demonstrates the need to address the requirement to tune human adaptation to robots and to trust that a mechanical device will be reliable in providing adequate care.
+These considerations are continuously being addressed in many innovative healthcare robotic technologies that are currently in existence.

-An additional challenge to design and engineering elderly care robots is the diversification that exists in the elderly population – it would not be ideal to create a standard robot system expected to adapt to a population of aging people with varying illnesses and disabilities.
-A future generation of robots need to address this issue of adapting to extremely different care conditions.
-Consider the differences in the type and functional ability in care-giving robots that operate in Japan compared to such technology in America - the Japanese engineers favour creation of robots that are more human like as they are keen to introduce a machine that, if perceived to be human will not alienate the one receiving the care.
+An additional challenge in engineering elderly care robots is the diversification that exists in the elderly population – it would not be ideal to create a standard robot system expected to adapt to a population of aging people with varying illnesses and disabilities.
+Healthcare robotics researchers need to address the issue of enabling robots to adapt to extremely different care conditions.
+For instance, technology in Japan is drastically different from technologies in developing nations; Japanese engineers favor the creation of robots that are more human-like and interactive as they are keen to develop a machine that, if perceived to be human, will not alienate the one receiving the care.

-Industrial robotic systems have become a success in the manufacturing industry; however, this type of environment requires a machine to be precise, accurate, and repetitive.
-In contrast, assistive robots for elderly care will need to be more flexible when introduced into an unstructured environment and so this in itself will impact the design of a caregiving robot.
-The current market for caregiving robots is not proving successful and this could be due to the low acceptance, a factor that needs to be addressed through education and practice before proceeding with large-scale production of these robots.
+Industrial robotic systems have become successful in the manufacturing industry; however, this type of environment requires a machine to be precise, accurate, and repetitive.
+In contrast, assistive robots for elderly care will need to be more flexible when introduced into an unstructured environment and this in itself will impact the design of a caregiving robot.
+The current market for caregiving robots is already being gradually recognized, and it is feasible that in the future, a large portion of the healthcare sector would also be adopting the use of caregiving and medical robots.